Addressing Uranium Contaminated Structures

 - How is Structure Contamination Being Addressed?

 EPA and the Navajo Nation Environmental Protection Agency’s (NNEPA) Contaminated Structures Program evaluates structures on Navajo Nation that may have been constructed using abandoned mine materials or built on or near abandoned mines.
 The Contaminated Structures Program is responsible for conducting evaluations of potentially contaminated structures, yards and material, as well as removal and cleanup of contaminated structures and materials if there is an exposure risk.
 The program is for Navajo residents living close to mines or who know their home was built with contaminated materials.
 Participation in the program is voluntary and at no cost to the resident.
-See more on the fact sheet.

 In some cases it was found that older homes and structures were built using abandoned mining materials potentially leading to exposure exceeding background (naturally occurring) levels.
 These materials include ore and waste rock used for foundations, walls, or fireplaces; mine tailings mixed into cement used for foundations, floors, and cinder block walls; and other contaminated building materials (wood, metal, etc.) that people may have unknowingly salvaged from the abandoned uranium mine areas.